Introduction to Types of Computer Cables

 4. Ethernet Cable

 The Ethernet cable is a type of computer network cable which is used for a wired network.
 The Ethernet cable is used to connect the switches, monitors, PCs to the LAN (Local Area Network).
 The length and durability of the Ethernet cable describe the quality of the connection.
 If the cable is too long and is not durable, it will contain a poor quality of the signal.
 And due to this factor, there are different types of Ethernet cables present in the market.
 The Ethernet cables are plugged into the Ethernet port present on the motherboard.
 The Ethernet cable looks like a phone cable but contains more wires than phone cables.
 There are eight wires in the Ethernet cable, and they can be available in different colors in the market.

 5. PS/2 Cable

-The PS/2 cable is a standard cable to connect mouse and keyboard to the computer system.
+The PS/2 cable is a standard cable to connect the mouse and keyboard to the computer system.
 The length of the PS/2 cable is long enough so that the user can easily connect the mouse and keyboard to the system and use the system.
 There are a total of 6 pins in PS/2 cables and have a round connector.
 There are majorly two sizes of PS/2 cable.
-The smaller size is the most common cable but some adaptors can be used to convert it into a larger size.
-But now this cable is replaced with the USB cables as they are universal cables and can be easily plugged into any system.
+The smaller size is the most common cable, but some adaptors can be used to convert it into a larger size.
+This cable is now replaced with USB cables as they are universal cables and can be easily plugged into any system.